 Many people who take Xanax get hooked on the drug’s sedative effects.
 Individuals who participate in benzodiazepine abuse—as well as those who use it recreationally or in larger doses than prescribed—put themselves at high risk for addiction and dependence.
 However, even those who use the medication exactly as prescribed are at risk for addiction.

 Xanax results in many effects, including sedation, feelings of elation, drowsiness, and memory problems.
 If you or your loved one experiences withdrawal symptoms once you stop taking the medication, a dependency has likely developed.
 While the disease won’t go away, the right addiction treatment can help you regain control of your life.
+Reach out to our team to see if rehab for Xanax addiction is right for you.

 What are Co-Occurring Disorders?